 As long as you continue to neglect collection and remittance, you will run the risk of being audited and penalized.
 With the changing financial landscape and the immense potential that the eCommerce industry holds, the chances of these penalties being levied could soon be true.

-How Not Paying Sales Tax Effects Your Business Operations
+How Not Paying Sales Tax Affects Your Business Operations

-Without proper understanding of sales tax rules, you may be making decisions which are good for marketing or sales, but bad for business down the road.
-In such cases it is important to also be aware of problems that ignoring sales tax can cause your business.
+Without a proper understanding of sales tax rules, you may be making decisions which are good for marketing or sales, but bad for business down the road.
+In such cases, it is important to also be aware of problems that ignoring sales tax can cause your business.

 Below we list down segments or activities of your business which can get affected in case of a neglecting attitude towards sales tax.